kristianpennacchia/Byte/README.md

 1. Login to https://twitch.tv.
 2. Go to https://twitchtokengenerator.com.
 3. Paste in your Client Secret and Client ID from the previous step.
-4. Enable the `user:read:follows` permission.
+4. Enable the `user:read:follows` permission and optionally the `chat:read` permission (I believe this permission extends the lifetime of the access token).
 5. Click the green 'Generate Token!' button.
 6. Follow the prompts.
-7. Once you have been redirected back to https://twitchtokengenerator.com find the newly generated "ACCESS TOKEN" and copy it.
-This is your OAuth Token.
+7. Once you have been redirected back to https://twitchtokengenerator.com find the newly generated "ACCESS TOKEN" and "REFRESH TOKEN" and copy them.
+These are your OAuth tokens.